adamkui/fund-folio-fetch/README.md

 Currently it can process:

 - any ETFs that can be found on justetf.com
-- hungarian investment funds, found on erstemarket.hu
+- hungarian mutual funds, found on erstemarket.hu

 ## Getting Started